Narwallets/meta-pool/docs/index.md

 Staking and unstaking distribution is done by periodically calling `distribute_staking()/distribute_unstaking()`, so actual staking and unstaking are delayed.

-Users can choose to "sell" some of their stNEAR to Liquidity Providers for a fee.
-Liquidity Providers get the stNEAR+fee and deliver NEAR.
-No stake/unstake is performed at that point.
+The contract includes a swap pool called the Liquidity-Pool.
+When users perform a liquid-unstake, the swap some of their stNEAR for NEAR in the liquidity pool, providing a fee to Liquidity Providers.
+Liquidity Providers indirectly get the stNEAR+fee and deliver NEAR.
+No stake/unstake is performed in that process.

 ### Guarantees

-(To verify)
 - The users can not lose tokens or block contract operations by using methods under staking section.
 - Users owning stNEARs will accrue rewards on each epoch, except in the extreme unlikely case that ALL validators go offline during that epoch.

 ## Use Cases

-Definitions:
+#### Definitions:

 stNEAR: one stNEAR represents one staked NEAR.
 A stNEAR is a virtual token computed from the user’s share in the total staked funds.
 By staking in the Meta-pool a user mints stNEAR, by unstaking, stNEARs are burned.
 When staking rewards are paid, new stNEARs are minted and distributed.